Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 # Start the EDA process

 Although the sample is large enough never forget that this is sampling a very large “population” in order to make inferences on the nature of the population.
-Let see how is the probability density of the target variable (number of comments) looks like:
+Let see how it looks the probability density of the target variable (number of comments) looks like:

 ![proj3hist.png](proj3hist.png)